Artists in Residence

 The Last Ship residency program is a one-of-a-kind experience of a history, nature and culture, hidden in the chaos and turmoil of contemporary India, and artists whose development would benefit the most from this experience are selected for the program.

-Applications open for 6 to 8 week residencies | Oct 24 to Mar 25
+6 to 8 week residencies from

 About the residency